Career / Career Progression

 Cloud Careers, Certifications and Salaries

-The number of different available cloud solutions has exploded in the last two decades and with it, the number of companies looking for customized and unique solutions.
+The number of different available cloud solutions has exploded in the last two decades, and with it, the number of companies is looking for customized and unique solutions.
 There are easily a dozen unique career fields in providing cloud solutions, but these are the three most common job titles in the field:

 • Cloud Developer: A cloud developer builds and deploys applications that are specifically designed for cloud platforms.
 Companies hire cloud developers to improve their cloud networks for their own employees or to improve cloud solutions offered to clients.
 For anyone considering pursuing a career as a cloud developer, first choose what platform you'll work on: for example, Microsoft Azure.
 Then, find certifications (like the Microsoft Certified: Azure Developer Associate) that validate your ability to develop apps on the Azure platform.